Business Structure in Brazil

 Demographics and main Brazilian states’ GDP

 Brazil’s population is comprised of 206,081.432 inhabitants (IBGE - 2016).
 The country has been considerably urbanized (an increase of 23 million people living in urban centers).
-51% of the population is female and 49% male.
+The population female is 51% and 49% are male.
 The administrative capital is Brasilia, and the official language is the Portuguese.
 The government system is the Presidentialism and the official currency is the Real (BRL).

 The Brazilian ISO Code is BRA, and the country calling code is 55.
 The web country code is:.br; and the official website is www.brasil.gov.br.
 Brazil’s main financial center is the State of São Paulo.
-In 2015 the Brazilian Nominal GDP was US$1.8 trillion owing to the economic crisis, shrinking -3.8% compared to 2014.
+In 2016 the Brazilian Nominal GDP was US$1.7 trillion owing to the economic crisis, shrinking -3.6% compared to 2015.

-Below are the 10 largest Brazilian states in terms of GDP and population.
+Below we present the 10 largest Brazilian states based on their GDP

 Brazilian economy in the world